2204683EVGENIY/gallows/README.md

 3. In the folder "data", create a folder "figures" in which to copy text files "0-7.txt" with pictures of the hanged man.

 ### How to play
-Just find file main.rb using command line and run.
+Just find file "main.rb" using command line and run.